jhusney1/jhusney1/README.md

 <h3 align="center">A full-stack developer from NYC with knowledge in data analysis/analytics</h3>

-- 🌱 I’m currently learning fundamentals of Python 3 through [this](https://www.udemy.com/course/python-3-deep-dive-part-4) course
+- 🌱 I’m currently learning fundamentals of Python 3 through [this](https://www.udemy.com/course/python-3-deep-dive-part-4) course.
+Learning how the "magic" of Python isn't really magic!

 - 📝 My blogs can be found on [joeyhusney1.medium.com](joeyhusney1.medium.com)